bioc/ramr/README.md

 # methylation context string, defines if the reads covering both strands will be merged
 context <- "CpG"

+# fitting beta distribution (filtering using ramr.method "beta" or "wbeta") requires
-# minimum and maximum beta values
+# that most of the beta values are not equal to 0 or 1
 min.beta <- 0.001
 max.beta <- 0.999